davidpagnon/These_David_Pagnon/README.md

 </br>

-Template inspired from Dr. David Leh and Dr. Florian Huet repository: https://github.com/JeanCollomb/Template_rapport_these
+Template inspired from Dr. David Leh and Dr. Florian Huet <a href="https://github.com/JeanCollomb/Template_rapport_these">repository</a>.